 Signs and symptoms were most commonly reported at the study visit shortly before the peak of viremia - a mean of one for both signs and symptoms, ranging from zero to fifteen and from zero to three, respectively.

 "Nonspecific symptoms and signs were more common and no serious manifestations were observed, volunteers reported symptoms in only 29% of visits and on any visit day the probability of observing a symptom or signal was only of 50%," the researchers summarized.

 Finding people with HIV in the acute phase is therefore "somewhat challenging" and inaccurate in a general clinical setting, they concluded.

 The study was supported by the Department of Defense and the National Institute of Allergy and Infectious Diseases.
 The official said that there are no potential conflicts relevant to the research to be reported.

 Translated by Cláudio Souza do Original

-- reviewed by Perry Wilson, MD, MSCE Assistant Professor of Nephrology Section of the Yale School of Medicine and Dorothy Caputo, MA, BSN, RN, Nurse Planner Capacity
+- Reviewed by Perry Wilson, MD, MSCE Assistant Professor, Nephrology Section, Yale College of Medicine and Dorothy Caputo, MA, BSN, RN, Nurse Capacity Planner

 - primary source